-When Oxycodone is acquired illegally, that is without a prescription, supporting an Oxycodone addiction can become financially crippling.
+By acquiring Oxycodone illegally, that is without a prescription, supporting an Oxycodone addiction can become financially crippling.
 Oxycodone addiction can also lead to abusing stronger and more dangerous drugs, like heroin.
 In fact, nearly half of all heroin addicts previously developed a prescription opiate addiction that need addiction treatment programs to be treated.

 What to Expect at an Oxycodone Detox Center

 Florida Oxycodone detox programs can help you manage withdrawal symptoms so you can begin your recovery.
 An Oxycodone detox center can offer both inpatient and outpatient treatment options.
 Oxycodone detox programs utilize a mix of evidence-based and holistic treatments.
 Evidence-based treatments can include using medications to reduce and alleviate Oxycodone withdrawal symptoms.

 Another benefit of receiving treatment at an Oxycodone detox center is that your chances of experiencing complex and serious withdrawal symptoms greatly decline when you complete a medically supervised detox.
 Sometimes, Oxycodone withdrawal can cause potentially life-threatening seizures.
 This is why an Oxycodone detox center is an important step in ensuring that you remain safe and healthy throughout the detox process.

 Jacksonville medical detox programs can also offer medication assisted therapy, such as Suboxone and methadone tapers, to treat Oxycodone withdrawal.
 Depending on the severity of your addiction, most Oxycodone withdrawal symptoms usually alleviate within five to seven days.
 You can experience post-acute withdrawal symptoms for weeks, or even months, after your detox.
 This makes it important to receive treatment following completion of a program at an Oxycodone detox center.